dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 ### Finding The Right Docker Image

 The right runtime environment for you may have been solved already.
 You just need to find it.
-If you only need ruby, the [official ruby image](https://store.docker.com/images/ruby) will do.
+If you only need Ruby, the [official Ruby image](https://store.docker.com/images/ruby) will do.
 If you need both Ruby and NodeJS, I found this [image by starefossen](https://hub.docker.com/r/starefossen/ruby-node/) useful.

-This image uses the official ruby image and builds NodeJS on top of it using commands from the official NodeJS image.
+This image uses the official Ruby image and builds NodeJS on top of it using commands from the official NodeJS image.
 So you get best of both worlds.

 **Just a word of caution**, Docker is not a silver bullet.
-Our objective is to start a runtime as quickly as possible and move on to building our app.
+Our goal is to start a runtime as quickly as possible and move on to building our app.
 But if the repository is not maintained or updated to reflect latest ways to install NodeJS, then it might be broken.
 Look through the builds to ensure you have a working image.

 ### Giving Life to A Container
 Hurray!
 Time to step into a terminal.